MrAugu/simple-discordjs-dashboard/README.md

 # Discord Bot Dashboard
-Is a very simple, no-css bot dashboard.
+- ~~Is a very simple, no-css bot dashboard.~~
+- It has a lightweight design made with Bootsrap to be pleasant to the eye, the old design cand be found in the `no-style` branch of the repository, if you are curious check that out.
-Made with Express, MongoDB, Discord.JS.
+- Made with Express, MongoDB, Discord.JS.

 ## Discord Server